Transportation Resources

 Eligibility

-Potential clients must have resided in Montgomery or Greene County for at least six months, and must be deemed mentally incompetent by the Probate Court Judge or Magistrate.
-Life Essentials cannot accept referrals from individuals such as family members or neighbors; the program only takes referrals from providers.
+Clients must have resided in Montgomery, Greene, Shelby or Miami County for at least six months, and must be deemed mentally incompetent by the Probate Court Judge or Magistrate.

 Unfortunately, this program cannot serve those who have assets (home, car, bank account) and need a Guardian of Estate.